denisdums/Helpy/readme.txt

 1. Add or edit a post or page.
 2. Look for the **Helpy** panel on the right.
-3. Click 🎥 to open a tutorial or 📄 to view documentation.
+3. Click on a link to open a tutorial or to view documentation.
 4. Use the **Create a ticket** button to report issues.
-5. Edit a taxonomy term — the Helpy box appears above the form with relevant links.
+5. Edit a taxonomy term - the Helpy box appears above the form with relevant links.

 == Credits ==

 Built with ❤️ by [Denis Dumont](https://denisdums.com/)
-for creative agencies and project managers who care about user autonomy and clarity.
+for agencies and project managers who care about users